Christ Church Mayfair General Privacy Notice

 - the London Diocesan Fund, which is responsible for the financial and administrative arrangements for the Diocese of London.

-As the Church is made up of all of these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community such as the names and addresses on our electoral roll.
+As the Church is made up of all these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community such as the names and addresses on our electoral roll.
+The organisations referred to above are each controllers.
+This means we are all responsible to you for how we process your data.

 Each of the controllers has their own tasks within the Church of England and a description of what data is processed and for what purpose is set out in this Privacy Notice.
 This Privacy Notice is sent to you by CCM on our own behalf and on behalf of each of the controllers listed above.
-In the rest of this Privacy Notice, we use the word “we” to refer to each controller, as appropriate.
+In the rest of this Privacy Notice, we use the terms "we", "us" and "our" to refer to each controller, as appropriate.

 What data do the controllers listed above process?